 What matters is that we teach kids to write through authentic and meaningful writing experiences.

 How do we change things?

 One important change that can make an impact in a classroom where we work to grow writers is to ensure the absence of skill-based worksheets.
-It will be hard, but it will be okay.
-There are many other ways to check if kids are “getting it.”
+There are many other ways to check if students are “getting it.”

 Life-long learning happens when learners get to play with what they’re learning, manipulate it, and create something new with it.
 This kind of learning happens outside the limits of a worksheet.